-Your child is currently being tested for COVID-19 (Coronavirus Disease 2019), a virus that causes mild to severe respiratory illness symptoms like a fever, cough and shortness of breath.
-This family education sheet talks about important steps you should take at home while waiting for the test results.
+Your child tested positive for COVID-19 (Coronavirus Disease 2019), a mild to severe respiratory illness with symptoms like a fever, cough and shortness of breath.
+Your child's medical team has determined that your child is ready to go home from the hospital.
+This sheet describes important steps to take at home.